Sushi Striker: The Way of Sushido: Plot

-Along the way, Musashi and Jinrai encounter members of the Sushi Liberation Front, a resistance force opposing the Empire's subjugation and its hoarding of sushi.
-Musashi agrees to join the Sushi Liberation Front, and is able to drive Kodiak's forces out of Republic territory.
-Pressing their advantage into Imperial territory, the Sushi Liberation Front eventually reaches Fort Fugu, an Imperial stronghold being held by the Empire's top general, a legendary sushi striker named Tiburon (Vegas J. Jenkins).
-As Musashi faces Tiburon, however, Tiburon unleashes his ultimate technique known as Sushido (a way of consuming sushi in a manner so poetic it freezes enemies in place).
-While frozen, Tiburon reveals that he is, in fact, Musashi's father Jubay.
-He reveals he defected from the Sushi Liberation Front once he had learned of a dark secret within; this had also led Musashi's mother to throw herself beyond the great shrine gate where sushi came from in despair.
-Once Tiburon leaves, Musashi confronts Masa (T. Axelrod), the leader of the Sushi Liberation Front, on the matter, and is incensed to learn that the soldiers of the Sushi Liberation Front are trained to discard the rice and eat only the tastiest part of the sushi, in order to improve their abilities.
-Finding this to be a travesty, Musashi challenges and defeats Masa to claim leadership of the Sushi Liberation Front, declaring that sushi must be respected and consumed in its entirety.
+Along the way, Musashi encounters the Sushi Liberation Front (known as the SLF), a resistance opposing the Empire.
+Musashi agrees to join the SLF, and together they push out Kodiak's forces from their territory.
+Pressing into Imperial territory, they reach a stronghold that the Empire's top general, Tiburon, leads.
+As Musashi faces Tiburon, however, Tiburon uses the technique known as Sushido to freeze Musashi in place.
+While Musashi is frozen, Tiburon reveals that he is Musashi's father and reveals he defected from the SLF.
+Once he leaves, Musashi confronts Masa, the leader of the SLF, and is incensed to learn that the soldiers of the SLF are trained to discard the rice and eat only the tastiest part of sushi to improve their abilities.
+Outraged, Musashi challenges and defeats Masa to claim leadership of the SLF, declaring that sushi must be consumed in its entirety.

-Soon after, Musashi learns where Franklin is being kept prisoner.
-Musashi heads alone to the distant facility where Franklin is imprisoned, and discovers that it is a torture facility, where prisoners are force-fed an endless stream of wasabi.
-After defeating Kodiak, who had been reassigned there after again losing the Republic's territory, Musashi is able to rescue Franklin.
-However, due to extensive torture, Franklin is no longer able to continue being a sushi striker.
-Ara-o asks Musashi to pledge with it in order to continue Franklin's dream that Musashi had inherited.
-In doing so, Musashi masters their own form of Sushido, and is able to challenge Tiburon in combat once more.
+Soon after, Musashi learns where Franklin is being kept prisoner and is able to rescue him, but Franklin had been tortured via being force-fed endless wasabi.
+Weakened and unable to continue sushi striking, Ara-o requests to pledge with Musashi to carry on Franklin's dream.
+When Musashi accepts, they master their own form of Sushido, which also allows Jinrai to ascend into his final and strongest form.

-The Sushi Liberation Front breaches the heart of Imperial territory, and Musashi defeats Tiburon in combat.
-Tiburon is forced to admit defeat, and, rejoining the Sushi Liberation Front under his former name of Jubay, tries to convince child emperor Octavius (Griffin Burns) to surrender peacefully.
-However, Octavius has been traumatized by the fact that he had long been denied sushi by his own parents, and goes insane, leading to a climactic battle.
+The SLF breaches the heart of Imperial territory, and Musashi defeats Tiburon in combat.
+Tiburon is forced to admit defeat, and rejoins the SLF under his old name Jubay.
+He tries to convince child emperor Octavius to surrender peacefully, however Octavius has been traumatized by the fact that he had long been denied sushi by his own father, and goes insane, leading to a climactic battle.
 After a long struggle, the emperor is defeated, and despite Musashi attempting to make peace by sharing a plate of sushi with him, the emperor chooses to depart to, according to Jinrai, "the place where sushi comes from".